 What can SMEs do to protect themselves from cyber crime?

 For many businesses, cyber security can often seem confusing, complex, and a task that does not easily sit with any single role in the business.
 Knowing which path to take, where to allocate resources and when to invest money can be a challenge.

-Here are some clear and practical first steps for SMEs evaluating their approach to tackling cybercrime:
+Some clear and practical first steps for SMEs evaluating their approach to tackling cybercrime

 GC Business Growth Hub is pivotal in helping SMEs identify and benefit from the significant opportunities for SMEs presented by cyber security.